OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Tracking technologies used: INFOnline, AGOF, IVW

-We use the measurement system (SZMng) developed by INFOnline GmbH (https://www.infonline.de) gather statistics about the use of our websites.
+We use the measurement system (SZMng) developed by INFOnline GmbH (https://www.infonline.de) to gather statistics about the use of our websites.
 The objective of audience measurement is to statistically determine the frequency and intensity of use, the number of users on our websites, and their surfing behaviour based on a standardised process in order to obtain values that can be compared on a market level.

 All digital offerings, the operators of which are members of the German Audit Bureau of Circulation (IVW) or which participate in studies organised by Working Group for Online Media Research (AGOF) will have their audience usage statistics processed and published by AGOF and the Arbeitsgemeinschaft Media-Analyse e.V. together with the number of unique users, and also processed and published by the IVW together with the number of page impressions and visits.
 These reach figures and statistics are provided on the respective websites.